-The results show that the Cell/B.E. is about five times more energy efficient than the BG/P. This is not a fair comparison, since the BG/P includes a lot of network hardware on chip, while the other architectures do not offer this.
+In Table 4, we present the power efficiency for the different architectures.
+The results show that the Cell/B.E. chip is about five times more energy efficient than the BG/P. This is not a fair comparison, since the BG/P includes a lot of network hardware on chip, while the other architectures do not offer this.
 Nevertheless, it is clear that the Cell/B.E. is significantly more efficient.
 A 45 nm version of the Cell/B.E. has been announced for early 2009.
-With this version, which has identical performance, but reduces the TDP to about 50W, the Cell/B.E. even is seven times more efficient than the BG/P. The 65 nm version of the Cell/B.E. already is about 2.5 times more energy efficient than the GPUs.
+With this version, which has identical performance, but reduces the TDP to about 50W, the Cell/B.E. chip even is seven times more efficient than the BG/P. The 65 nm version of the Cell/B.E. chip already is about 2.3 times more energy efficient than the GPUs (based on TDP).
 The fact that the three most energy efficient supercomputers on the Green500 list2 are based on the Cell/B.E. supports our findings.
 The Green500 list also specifies the achieved power efficiency for entire supercomputers, i.e. including memory, chipsets, networking hardware, etc. PowerXCell-based systems achieve 0.54 glops/W, while the Blue Gene/P is less power efficient, and achieves 0.37 gflops/W. Systems based on general-purpose CPUs only achieve 0.27 gflops/W.